Two men and girl jailed for life over homophobic murder of psychiatrist in park

 The consultant psychiatrist, who was described as “kind” and “compassionate”, was violently kicked and punched to death by the trio in the early hours of July 20 2021.

-The jury was played audio of the attack, which was captured on a nearby CCTV camera, during which Dr Jenkins pleaded for his life as the trio cruelly beat and shouted abuse at him.
+The jury was played audio of the attack captured on a nearby CCTV camera during which Dr Jenkins pleaded for his life as the trio cruelly beat him and shouted abuse.

-Timms-Williams could be heard laughing at Dr Jenkins and at the end of the assault, that it is believed may have lasted over 30 minutes, was heard saying: “Yeah, I needed that.”
+Timms-Williams could be heard laughing at Dr Jenkins and at the end of the assault, that it is believed may have lasted around 30 minutes, was heard saying: “Yeah, I needed that.”

-The schoolgirl, who was 16 at the time, is not believed to have known Edwards or Strickland before that night.
+The schoolgirl, who was 16 at the time, is not believed to have known Edwards or Strickland, her co-attackers, before that night.

 Dafydd Enoch QC, prosecuting, told the court the three had been in the park looking for vulnerable gay men to rob and that the attack, which he said amounted to the “torture” of Dr Jenkins, was “motivated by “greed, homophobia, and a straightforward liking of violence”.